AlliFan/DeadasDisco-DiscordRichPresence/README.md

 - There you can search for the `"OnSongStartedEvent, song asset"` event, the text afterwards should look something like that which is already added in the `songs.json` file.
 - This text needs to be added to the `songs.json` file, from there you follow the same structure by filling out the right artist - songname.

+## <ins>Known issues:</ins>

+- False display with artist / songname being swapped (sometimes first, sometimes second row) results from the way the files are named.

  ## <ins>To do, sorta</ins>